bigmark222/Deep-Poo/README.md

 - Set `RAPIER_DEBUG_WIREFRAMES` in `src/lib.rs` to `true` to show collider wireframes (orange), or `false` to hide them.
 Rebuild/run after changing.

 ## License
 This project is licensed under the GNU Affero General Public License v3.0.
 See `LICENSE` for full terms.
-For commercial licensing options, see `COMMERCIAL_LICENSE.md`.
+For commercial licensing options, see `COMMERCIAL_LICENSE.md` (no patent license is granted under the default AGPL; commercial use that practices relevant patents requires a separate agreement).

 ## Documentation (mdBook)
 Published docs: [https://via-balaena.github.io/Deep_Poo/](https://via-balaena.github.io/Deep_Poo/)